microsoft/BotBuilder-V3/Contributing.md

-# Instructions for contributing to the Bot Builder SDK
+# Instructions for Logging Issues

 ## 1. Search for Duplicates